-SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Telos Corporation of a Class Action Lawsuit and a Lead Plaintiff Deadline of April 8, 2022 - (NASDAQ: TLS)
+SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders Of Telos Corporation Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of April 8, 2022 - (NASDAQ: TLS)

-NEW YORK, March 9, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of Telos Corporation.
+NEW YORK, March 16, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Telos Corporation.

 Shareholders who purchased shares of TLS during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.